July 5, 2017

 With a range of options available, this type of material can be created to simulate barrelled clay roofs, flat slate roofs and everything else in between.
 With almost integral-dyed color you can think about, concrete roof tiles can be created to complement the architectural palate of your home perfectly.

 There is also the availability of lightweight concrete tile.
 However, this lighter version can be less durable than its basic counterpart.
-In such case that a home was not structurally designed to bear too much weight from typical concrete roof tile, lightweight concrete tile can be the better substitute to asphalt or wood shingles.
+In such case that a home was not structurally designed to bear too much weight from typical concrete roof tile, lightweight concrete tile can be the better substitute for asphalt or wood shingles.

 There is also the availability of rounded and semicylindrical tiles that are hand-formed in clay which can fit perfectly to Mediterranean, Spanish and Tuscan home styles.